AmericanPresidentJimmyCarter/yasd-discord-bot/README.md

 At this time, if you haven't already, you will need to put the stable diffusion weights into `dalle/stable-diffusion/models/ldm/stable-diffusion-v1/model.ckpt`.

 Need to download the weights?
-Go to [Huggingface's repository for the latest version](https://huggingface.co/runwayml/stable-diffusion-inpainting/blob/main/sd-v1-5-inpainting.ckpt), log in, agree to the terms and conditions, then download `sd-v1-5-inpainting.ckpt`.
+Log into Huggingface, agree to [RunwayML's terms of service](https://huggingface.co/runwayml/stable-diffusion-inpainting), go to [RunwayML's repository for the latest version](https://huggingface.co/runwayml/stable-diffusion-inpainting/blob/main/sd-v1-5-inpainting.ckpt), then download `sd-v1-5-inpainting.ckpt`.
 Rename that to `model.ckpt` and put it into the location specified above.

 To start jina with old models disabled when you're all done: